solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_02_Deploy_Laravel_API_app.md

 `api.deployment.yml` defines a deployment with two pods, created from the Java API image pushed to ACR.

 Open the file.
-Replace the two `[SUFFIX]` placeholders with the values you used when provisioning the Azure resources.
+Replace the two `[SUFFIX]` placeholders with the values used when provisioning the Azure resources.
 Then, execute the command below:

 ```powershell
 kubectl apply -f api.deployment.yml
 ```

 Congratulations.
-You have deployed the API to Azure Kubernetes Service and exposed it internally through a Service.
+The API to Azure Kubernetes Service is now deployted and exposed internally through a Service.

 ## Deploy the Laravel app to Azure Kubernetes Service